Contact Us

 WhatsApp Us +65 8699 8821

 The Lion City is now a hub for semiconductor manufacturing, attracting major companies and fostering a diverse ecosystem.
+Singapore’s semiconductor industry is characterised by a collaborative ecosystem where local enterprises partner with global firms, enhancing their capabilities and resilience.
 Year after year, it has been ramping up its capabilities, becoming a pivotal player in the global semiconductor industry.

 The semiconductor industry accounts for almost 7% of Singapore’s gross domestic product (GDP), a testament to the significant role it plays in the country’s economy.